Gibraltar

 Anti-avoidance measures will be implemented where any individuals undertaking professional conveyancing activities on behalf of another will have a reporting obligation to notify the Income Tax Office.

-First and second time Home Purchaser Allowances are now restricted to properties under £800,000.
+First- and second-time home purchaser allowances are now restricted to properties under GBP 800,000.

 Stamp duty

-New Purchase agreements and assignments of off plan purchases will be registrable instruments with a 0.5% special stamp duty payable on Assignment of Purchase Agreement (by the assignor).
-This would not include sales on Subsidised Estates.
+New purchase agreements and assignments of off-plan purchases will be registrable instruments with a 0.5% special stamp duty payable on Assignment of Purchase Agreement (by the assignor).
+This will not include sales on subsidised estates.

 Import duty